dtao/VariantCollections/README.markdown

 The basic idea of this library is very simple.
 Often a .NET developer will have something like an `IList<string>` (for example) and will want to "cast" it to an `IList<object>`.
-Unfortunately, he or she will quickly discover that this is not possible because the `IList<T>` interface is not [**covariant**](http://msdn.microsoft.com/en-us/library/dd799517.aspx).
+Unfortunately, he or she will quickly discover that this is not legal because the `IList<T>` interface is not [**covariant**](http://msdn.microsoft.com/en-us/library/dd799517.aspx).

 The *reason* for this, of course, is that if `IList<T>` *were* covariant, then code like this would